Video games can sometimes seem crowded with numerous vibrant UI elements, characters, and objects to remember while navigating through surroundings.

 Genre: RhythmrnrnPlatforms: PC, Mac, iOS, Android

-The great thing about minimalist games is they tend to hold up a lot better as the years go by; such is the case with So Far So Good’s casual rhythm sandbox Incredibox.
+The wonderful thing about minimalist games is they tend to hold up a lot better as the years go by; such is the case with So Far So Good’s casual rhythm sandbox Incredibox.

-Part game, part tool, it lets you create tracks using beatbox samples across 8 different music styles, which can be dragged and dropped into your mix at any time.
+Part game, part instrument, it lets you create tracks using beatbox samples across 8 varied music styles, which can be dragged and dropped into your blend at any moment.

-It has a very sleek, stylized presentation and even gives you the option to save, download, and share mixes online with other people.
+It has a very polished, stylized presentation and even gives you the option to save, download, and share mixes online with other people.

 Inside